newmanix/potter-api-codespace/README.md

-# bond-api-codespace
+# potter-api-codespace
-A repo to use as a PHP API James Bond Film Web Service CodeSpace Use this to practice consuming a web service via a GitHub Page, etc.
+A repo to use as a PHP API Harry Potter Web Service CodeSpace Use this to practice consuming a web service via a GitHub Page, etc.

 ## Getting Started